forestgiant/iris-nodejs/README.md

+# Iris Client - Node.js
-# Node.js package for communicating with an Iris server.
+Node.js package for communicating with an Iris server.